CluelessCoder73/ExactCut-Video-Tools/README.md

 **Step 9: Merge**
 * Open LosslessCut, go to Tools > Merge/concatenate files, browse for desired folder, select all the parts, then merge.
 Enable "Check compatibility" to check file compatibility before merging.
 Repeat this process until all the parts in each subfolder have been merged - & that's it - FINITO!

+**Step 10: Cleanup**
+* Start `exactcut_cleanup_tool.pyw`, & browse for your "source videos" folder.
+For practical use, there are three modes of cleaning:
+* Mode 1: No boxes checked (default) - removes all the files which are outputted from `run_python_scripts.bat`.
+* Mode 2: "Remove scripts" box checked - same as Mode 1, but removes the scripts also.
+* Mode 3: Both boxes checked - removes *everything* except the source videos.
+Use with caution!
+(ExactCut FFmpeg Cutter output is unaffected).
+* Note that nothing gets deleted *per se*, but gets moved to a subfolder called `delete`.
+That way, you can experiment with different settings by simply renaming the `delete` folder to e.g., `test1` etc.

 ---